M4SOOM/MyExperience/CyberMSI.md

 - Removing Malicious Software: This step involves eradicating any malware or unauthorized files from infected systems to restore them to a secure state where we would qurantine the file or software with help of Microsoft Defender.

 <img src="Images/MSI/Quarantine.jpg">

+"Stop & Qurantine File" means moving the file to a secure location where it can no longer execute, but the file remains available in case further analysis or restoration is needed.
+Microsoft Defender helps us protect the system while allowing to safely review the file if further action is needed.
+This is a critical step in containment to restore the system to a secure state without the risk of reinfection.